 Instead, suggest ways you can adjust their working hours or workload, and point them towards support resources.
 Check in on the employee after a couple of days to see how they're going and offer more changes and support if required.

 If an employee is absent for a long period of time (say, more than two consecutive weeks) be sure to hold a return to work meeting.
 Here you can:

 - Check they’re well enough to return to their role

 - Update them on company news, announcements, and new hires

-- Explain who's been covering their workload
+- Explain who's been covering their work

-- Discuss and prioritise various tasks that need to be completed
+- Discuss and prioritise various tasks

 - Are they familiar with the attendance and absence policies?

 - Do they know how to log attendance?

 - Do they know how and when to apply disciplinary procedures?